theseanything/civilservicelgbt.github.io/_publications/2018-05-31-improving-the-experiences-of-bisexual-civil-servants.md

 ## Introduction

-The Civil Service People Survey shows that colleagues identifying as bisexual staff and staff with the “other” minority sexual orientations consistently report lower engagement and lower wellbeing than their gay, lesbian and heterosexual colleagues.
+The Civil Service People Survey shows that colleagues identifying as bisexual or with “other” minority sexual orientations consistently report lower engagement and lower wellbeing than their gay, lesbian and heterosexual colleagues.
 They are also more likely to report being a victim of bullying, harassment and discrimination.

 We wanted to understand these results in more detail so we could do something about them.